Chapter 8: Upholding the Reputation of the Department and Australia

-8.6.3 In working with Ministerial staff, APS employees should ensure that their interaction upholds the APS Values, specifically:
+8.6.3 In working with Ministerial staff, APS employees should ensure that their interaction upholds the APS Values and Employment Principles, specifically:

 8.6.4 APS employees and Ministerial staff should work towards achieving a professional and cooperative relationship.
-In providing accurate and timely advice, trust is crucial.
-APS employees should be aware that Ministerial staff provide important guidance about the Ministers' policy and requirements and, by so doing, help APS employees to be responsive.
+In providing frank, honest, timely and evidence-based advice, trust is crucial.
+APS employees should be aware that Ministerial staff provide important guidance about the Ministers’ policy and requirements and, by so doing, help APS employees to be responsive.

 8.6.5 The relationship between APS employees and Ministerial staff needs always to recognise that Ministers have final authority and accountability to Parliament, and APS employees, through the Secretary, are responsible to Ministers.

 An adviser in the Minister's office phones me to request a brief by the end of the day.
 Because of the short timeframe, I am asked to email the brief directly to the adviser, rather than submitting it via the department's MIN-NET system.
 It is not clear to me whether it is the Minister or the adviser who has requested the brief.
 What should I do?

 The establishment of email links between Ministerial staff and APS employees increases the speed and frequency of requests and responses, but reduces their formality.
 This may lead to some uncertainty as to whether requests or directions are from the Minister or the adviser.

 Good practice includes ensuring that employees, or their managers, are always confident that instructions are coming from the Minister by:

 - in the case of Ministerial submissions, requiring the Minister's signature before acting on policy recommendations; and